 “I was fond of comics like Modesty Blaise, Phantom, Mutt and Jeff,” says Mr. Bhanushali.

 “We had these small books of say 25-30 pages like Gulbakavliche Phool, Udta Ghoda, which contained many stories.
 Most of them were the Indian versions of Arabian Nights.
-I also read this book called Ajibaicha Goshti and many stories about Birbal,” recollects Ms. Kulkarni.
+I also read Faster Fene, a book called Ajibaicha Goshti and many stories about Birbal,” recollects Ms. Kulkarni.
 She also enjoyed reading magazines like Kishor, an illustrated magazine, containing small articles, stories and poems.

 “I remember reading Khamba Thoibi, a Manipuri folktale, and Urirei Madhabi, which was a novel,” shares Mrs. Purnima Devi.